saiganesh08/Disease-Prediction/README.md

     iii.Random Forest
     iv.
 KNN(K-Nearest Neighbours)
-  3)Graphical user Intergace (GUI) designed by using Tkinter 4)The data will be stored and viewed using sqlite
+  3)Graphical user Intergace (GUI) designed by using Tkinter

+  4)The data of the users  will be stored and viewed using sqlite3 for future references